autogluon/autogluon/CONTRIBUTING.md

 ## Contributing via Pull Requests
-Contributions via pull requests are much appreciated.
+Code contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

 1. You are working against the latest source on the *master* branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.